Could Ketamine Infusion Be a Breakthrough for Depression and PTSD?

 Ketamine may be an option for individuals who:

-It is not a first-line treatment, but for some, it can be life-changing when other paths have failed.
+It is not a first-line treatment, but for some, it may offer meaningful symptom relief for some individuals when other treatments have not been effective..

 Safety & Considerations